 Furthermore, any private use of the reimbursed equipment should not be significant.

-If at some point in the future the employee returns to work and retains the equipment, HMRC have confirmed via guidance that no benefit in kind will arise at that point.
+If at some point in the future the employee returns to work and retains the equipment, HMRC have confirmed via guidance that no benefit in kind will arise at that point as there is no transfer of ownership.

 Employee purchases but employer does not reimburse